lahiru-rajapakshe/Advanced-Text-Editor/README.md

     12.Counting search words
     13.whole text words count
     14.About us
-These are the All features avalible in the project.
+These are the All features avalible in the project.Also the text editor is full resposive. every buttons, and every fileds in here, they all are fully responsive.

 ## Feedback